 Regardless, some people prefer to use aluminum-free natural deodorants because they generally opt for natural and organic products over mass-produced products that contain ingredients they consider potentially harmful.
 Others turn to natural deodorants after finding that they're sensitive or allergic to ingredients commonly used in traditional deodorants and antiperspirants, and others go natural to avoid the yellow underarm stains that can ruin white shirts that can occur when aluminum residue reacts with sweat.

-Either way, going 100 percent natural means living with sweat.
-Natural deodorants don't contain any aluminum-based compounds and, therefore, won't stop sweat (at least, not effectively as antiperspirants).
+In any case, going 100 percent natural means living with sweat.
+Because natural deodorants don't contain any aluminum-based compounds, they won't stop sweat (at least, not effectively as antiperspirants).
 Still, the best natural deodorants contain ingredients that can effectively neutralize odors.

 While some natural deodorant comes in a stick applicator-style, we found many more cream and paste formulations among natural deodorants than among traditional grocery-store brands.
 Soapwalla Deodorant Cream (Est. $20), for instance, is a cream that comes in a small tub rather than a stick or roll-on-style applicator.
 It takes second in a test by Jennifer Velez for InStyle.com, who says she had only a hint of perspiration after a full day's events, including a long walk in humid weather.
 Velez notes that it absorbs quickly into the skin and reports being stink-free at the end of the day.

 In a test of natural deodorants conducted by for the Tumblr blog Byrdie Beauty, Soapwalla Deodorant Cream earns an A grade.
 Author Deven Hopp says she wore this deodorant in sweltering New York City summer temperatures, and it left her feeling and smelling fresh at the end of the day.
 One downside, she notes, is that this cream deodorant must be applied with your fingers, which can be a turnoff for some consumers.